NOTE: Please click above to

 Requirements to Earn the Certificate in NSS:

-Students must successfully complete four eight-week “core” courses (2 credits each) and one 2-credit hour elective course chosen from a wide variety of disciplines.
+Students must successfully complete four eight-week “core” courses (2 credits each) and one 2-credit hour elective course chosen from a wide variety of disciplines within a three-year period.
 Instructional modality is distance and courses can be a mix of asynchronous and synchronous delivery.
 The courses reinforce each other but remain independent so they can be taken in any sequence.
 Students can enroll in the program with intent to take one course or complete all courses to earn the Certificate in NSS.
 Elective courses provide students the opportunity to choose an area that interests them and/or advances their professional knowledge on a specific topic.

 Student Effort and Expectations: